• Skip to primary navigation

 It was the salami that was surprising.
 Salty with a bit of garlic and spice, it was a nice addition to an ordinary garden salad.

-So, I've taken that salad and revved it up with some additional, delicious, salad ingredients that all work well together and dressed it lightly with an Italian vinaigrette.
+So, I've revved up that salad with some additional delicious ingredients that work well together and dressed it lightly with an Italian vinaigrette.

 But the real kicker is serving it on a charcuterie board.
 Placing the salad on the board makes it company-worthy and no one would ever guess how super simple it is to set up and clean up.